JetEngine Dashboard Settings Overview

 This tab has such settings:

-- Optimized DOM.
-If enabled, it removes some additional HTML wrappers from JetEngine elements.
+- Optimized DOM 一 a toggle that, if enabled, removes some additional HTML wrappers from the JetEngine elements.
 The number of removed wrappers depends on each specific element;

-- Elementor Views.
-If it is turned off, it disables widgets and Dynamic Tags for the Elementor editor;
+- Elementor Views 一 a toggle that, if disabled, turns off widgets and Dynamic Tags for the Elementor editor;

-- Blocks Views.
-If it is turned off, it disables blocks and Dynamic Tags for the WordPress block editor (Gutenberg);
+- Blocks Views 一 a toggle that, if disabled, turns off blocks and Dynamic Tags for the WordPress block editor (Gutenberg);

-- Timber/Twig Views.
-If enabled, the Twig plugin will be suggested to be installed.
-Then, one can create listing items in the Timber/Twig editor.
+- Timber/Twig Views 一 a toggle that, if enabled, suggests the Timber plugin be installed.
+Then, listing items in the Timber/Twig editor can be created.

 After changing the settings, click the “Save tweaks config“ button.